How to Monitor Your Mac's Firewall Logs

 Open the Console application.
 (It’s in Applications → Utilities.)
 The window shown below appears.

-In the sidebar, find the
+In the sidebar, click Log Reports.

-The log entries from the firewall log appear in the right-hand pane of the window.
+The log entries from the firewall log appear in the lower right-hand pane of the window.
 If you scroll all of the way to bottom, you can watch the firewall entries update in real time!

 appfirewall.log file contains the most recent log entries from the firewall.
 Once that file fills up with log entries and reaches 1 MB, the log is rotated, and all of the entries in